glesica/glesica.github.io/index.md

 **Co-founder, Code for Montana** - A chapter of the [Code for America](https://www.codeforamerica.org/) organization focused on issues and problems that are important to Montanans.
 Right now we're involved in a project to improve access to, and collaboration between non-profit organizations.
+You can check out the code so far on [GitHub](https://github.com/code-for-montana/nonprofit-data/).

 We are also involved in an ongoing project to improve the technical literacy of staff at local non-profits through personalized training and consultation provided by tech industry volunteers.